lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 <h2 id="futurework">4.
 Conclusion & What’s Next</h2>

 As search-augmented LLMs become increasingly popular, **Search Arena** provides a real-time, in-the-wild evaluation platform driven by crowdsourced human feedback.
 Unlike static QA benchmarks, our dataset emphasizes current events and diverse real-world queries, offering a more realistic view of how users interact with these systems.
-Using 7k human votes, we found that **Gemini-2.5-Pro-Grounding** and **PPL-Sonar-Reasoning-Pro-High** share the first rank in the leaderboard.
+Using 7k human votes, we found that **Gemini-2.5-Pro-Grounding** and **Perplexity-Sonar-Reasoning-Pro-High** share the first rank in the leaderboard.
 User preferences are positively correlated with **response length**, **number of citations**, and **citation sources**.
 Citation formatting, surprisingly, had minimal impact.

-We have open-sourced our data ([🤗 search-arena-7k](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-5k)) and analysis code ([⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_)).
+We have open-sourced our data ([🤗 search-arena-7k](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-7k)) and analysis code ([⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_)).
 Try [🌐 Search Arena](https://lmarena.ai/?search) now and see what’s next:

 - **Open participation**: We are inviting model submissions from researchers and industry, and encouraging public voting.
 - **Cross-task evaluation**: How well do search models handle general questions?
 Can LLMs manage search-intensive tasks?